TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vitest.md

 })
 ```

 You use React Testing Library's `renderHook` method to run your hook and return a result that you can assert against. `act` is a utility provided by React to support unit testing.
-It [ensures](https://legacy.reactjs.org/docs/testing-recipes.html#act) that all work (e.g. renders, effects) triggered by a change are complete before continuing.
+It [ensures](https://legacy.reactjs.org/docs/testing-recipes.html#act) that all work, such as renders and effects, triggered by a change are complete before continuing.

 Of course the test didn't work first time.
 I needed a couple of config tweaks to `tsconfig.js` (add "vitest/globals" to types) and `vite.config.ts` (add "globals: true" flag) to get it to recognize the jest style "global API" use of `describe`.